-The Hospital is also involved in the capital expansion project supporting regional cancer care in partnership with the Ottawa Hospital referred to as The Ottawa Hospital Regional Cancer Centre (TOHRCC) Redevelopment project.
-The MOHLTC approved the Chiller Relocation portion of the TOHRCC Redevelopment project as an Early Works project which was completed in May 2008.
+The Hospital completed the Irving Greenberg Family Cancer Centre (IGFCC) building during the 2009-2010 fiscal year as part of the regional cancer care in partnership with the Ottawa Hospital referred to as The Ottawa Hospital Regional Cancer Centre (TOHRCC) Redevelopment project.
+The IGFCC was opened and in operation for patients on April 6, 2010.